 Are you ready to act quickly and increase your brand’s thought leadership by leveraging breaking news?
 Trend jacking is one of the most effective tactics in the PR arsenal.
 It allows you to position your brand, its executives and experts as a thought leader by including your perspectives in coverage around trending industry issues.
 Additionally, by incorporating commentary on breaking news into social media programs, organizations can position themselves as resources on hot topics, inspiring new connections and creating urgency around issues that impact their constituents.
 You can hack the news cycle and react quickly to breaking news.

 There is a myriad of examples on how to apply this to specific healthcare sectors.
 It could include topics such as the zika virus (providing information on how to avoid exposure or news on vaccines in development); CTE (sharing concussion facts and treatment options); or healthcare data breaches (discussing how best to prepare for and mitigate compromising sensitive information).
+You can even capitalize on trend jacking after events occur and share the knowledge via blog posts, like this biotech blog which posted on trends coming out of the BIO International Convention or this pharma blog that recaped the Digital Health Coalition Summit.

 Healthcare Influencer Marketing